Corporal Punishment in K-12 Schools – Top 3 Pros and Cons

 Corporal punishment is often chosen by students over suspension or detention.

-When given the choice, students frequently choose corporal punishment because it is a quick punishment that doesn’t cause older children to miss class or other activities, or younger children to miss their valued time on the playground.
-[26] The child’s education is not interrupted and make-up work is not required for missed class instruction.
+When given the choice, some students frequently choose corporal punishment because it is a quick punishment that doesn’t cause older children to miss class or other activities, or younger children to miss their valued time on the playground.
+The child’s education is not interrupted and make-up work is not required for missed class instruction.
+[26]

-Allison Collins, a high school senior at Robbinsville High School in North Carolina, stated she chose corporal punishment over in-school suspension when her phone rang in class.
-[26] Her principal, David Matheson, stated, “Most kids will tell you that they choose the paddling so they don’t miss class.”
+A former high school senior at Robbinsville High School in North Carolina, stated she chose corporal punishment over in-school suspension when her phone rang in class.
+Her principal, David Matheson, stated, “Most kids will tell you that they choose the paddling so they don’t miss class.”
 [26]

 Read More